anailis/edinburgh-airbnbs/README.md

 ![](../master/eda/price_choropleth.PNG)

-**Has the number of Airbnbs in Edinburgh, their price, or availability changed post-Covid compared to pre-Covid?**
+**Has the number of Airbnbs in Edinburgh or their price changed post-Covid compared to pre-Covid?**

 The Airbnb data show clear seasonality with spikes in price around August and the end of December.
 These spikes coincide with some of Edinburgh's biggest events: the Edinburgh Fringe Festival in August and the Christmas Markets and Hogmanay street party at the end of December.